Transfer Admissions Requirements

 Learn more about education majors at the Teacher Education Department.

-Students who intend to major in fine arts are required to do one of the following after they have earned admission to IUP:
+Students who intend to major in the fine arts programs listed above are required to do one of the following after they have earned admission to IUP:

-An email will be sent to the address given on the application with a link to register for an Experience IUP: Fine Arts day, held throughout the year for students to audition or provide portfolios.
-Admission to the major of choice is determined by the appropriate department and will be communicated via mail.
+An email will be sent to the address given on the application with instructions to arrange the audition/portfolio review.
+Final admission to the major of choice is determined by the appropriate department and will be communicated via mail.

 IUP no longer accepts transfer students into the nursing major.